Code-Institute-Submissions/Gym-24-7/README.md

 For the colours I have chosen to go with mainly dark grey and black, I want to keep it elegant.
 To highlight and keep it intresting I've added red.
 Red is the color of passion, I think that goes well this specific branding.
 ![Colors](/styling/Colors.png)

+### Styling
+For the overall styling of the project I'm using the foundation of Boostrap but on top of that I am using my own styling.